Discover more from Psychedelic Week

 Psychedelic Week is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

-*The views expressed on Psychedelic Week do not represent the views of POPLAR at the Petrie-Flom Center at Harvard Law School or the Florida State University College of Law.
+*The views expressed on Psychedelic Week do not represent the views of Harvard University, POPLAR at the Petrie-Flom Center at Harvard Law School, Florida State University, or the Florida State University College of Law.
 Psychedelic Week is an independent project unaffiliated with these programs and institutions.

 Mason Marks, MD, JD is the Florida Bar Health Law Section Professor at the Florida State University College of Law.
 He is the senior fellow and project lead of the Project on Psychedelics Law and Regulation (POPLAR) at the Petrie-Flom Center at Harvard Law School and an affiliated fellow at the Information Society Project at Yale Law School.
 Marks teaches drug law, psychedelic law, constitutional law, and administrative law.
 Before moving to Florida, he served on the Oregon Psilocybin Advisory Board where he chaired its Licensing Subcommittee.
 Marks has drafted drug policies for state and local lawmakers.
 His forthcoming book on psychedelic law and politics will be published by Yale University Press.
 He tweets at @MasonMarksMD and @PsychedelicWeek.